Adarsh-Rawat1/Sample-/share.md

                 var now = DateTime.UtcNow;
                 var allDefs = _chartService.GetAllDefinitions();

-                // If new definitions were added to JSON (upon restart), schedule them foreach (var def in allDefs)
+                // Schedule any new definitions discovered (on restart) foreach (var def in allDefs)
                 {
                     if (!_nextRefreshUtc.ContainsKey(def.ChartId))